BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Developer/Windows_Configuring_and_Building_DREAM3D.md

 The source code for DREAM.3D must be downloaded using Git.

-For more information, please visit [Downloading the Source Code for DREAM.3D](SourceDownload.md).
+For more information, please visit [Downloading the Source Code for DREAM.3D](http://dream3d.bluequartz.net/binaries/Help/DREAM3D/source_download.html) (external link).

 <a name="installing_sdk">